1) Preheat the oven to 350°F. Lightly grease (or line with parchment) one large (about 18" x 13") baking sheet.

 4) At low speed of your mixer, add the flour, stirring until smooth; the dough will be sticky.

-11) Set the biscotti, on edge, back on the baking sheet.
-Return the biscotti to the oven, and bake them for 30 to 40 minutes, till they feel very dry and are beginning to turn golden.
-They'll still feel a tiny bit moist in the very center, if you break off a piece; but they'll continue to dry out as they cool.
+12) Return the biscotti to the oven, and bake them for 35 to 40 minutes, until they feel very dry and are beginning to turn golden.
+They may still feel a tiny bit moist in the very center, if you break off a piece; but they'll continue to dry out as they cool.
+You'll want to start checking the biscotti around the 30-minute mark; the ones on the ends of the pan, or any smaller biscotti, may be ready to come out of the oven earlier than the larger/middle-of-the-pan biscotti.

-12) Remove the biscotti from the oven, and transfer them to a rack to cool.
+13) Remove the finished biscotti from the oven, and cool them right on the pan.